Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their impact on the intergalactic medium: Simulations Methods

-For the local background calculation (Section~\ref{sec:pop3}), we adopt $\alpha_{HN} = 100$, while a higher value of 1000 is used for the global background to account for Pop~III multiplicity.
 The LW spectrum is taken from \citet{schaerer_properties_2002} and illustrated in Fig.~\ref{fig:single_spec}.
 Note that the duration of X-ray emission during the supernova phase ($\sim 10^4~{\rm yr}$) is much shorter than the main-sequence lifetime ($2.77~\myr$).
 For the global background, however, we consider the time-averaged effect over all Pop~III stars; accordingly, we distribute the X-ray emission uniformly over the main-sequence lifetime rather than concentrating it at the moment of explosion.
 The number density of Pop~III stars\footnote{Strictly speaking, this is the number density of minihaloes that can host Pop~III stars.
 Since we assume one Pop~III star per halo, these values are equivalent.} is

 $N_{pop3}(z)$ is the number of Pop~III stars in the target region.
 At high redshifts, when few or no Pop~III stars are present, the emissivity from the first line is highly uncertain and episodic.
 We therefore use the analytic estimate in the second line for $z > z_{ana}$, integrating the halo mass function \citep{diemer_colossus_2018} above the critical mass $M_{crit,1} = 2 \times 10^6~\msun$ and multiplying by the duty cycle $f_{duty} = t_{pop3}/t_{univ}$, following R16.
 Once the number of Pop~III stars in the simulation exceeds 10 ($z < z_{ana}$), $n_{pop3}(z)$ is simply $N_{pop3}(z)$ divided by the target volume.